-- 1. Read in information in the Should we eat less meat PowerPoint, and watch the following video clips. - 2.
-Use the internet to do some research into the effects of eating meat on the environment. - 3.
+- 1. Read in information in the Should we eat less meat PowerPoint, and watch - 2.
+Use the internet to do some research into the effects of eating meat on the - 3.
 Complete the worksheet entitled Should we eat less meat to save the environment?
 For and against.